Jazz-jpg/Game-Design/README.md

 * Developer -Rachel Yang
 ## Game Features and Design methodologies

--Developed using specific frameworks, such as MDA -Developed in Construct 3, Gb-Studio, and Twine -Developed using AGILE Scrum process
+- Developed using specific frameworks, such as MDA
+- Developed in Construct 3, Gb-Studio, and Twine
+- Developed using AGILE Scrum process
--Utilized best practices from the game design industry
+- Utilized best practices from the game design industry
 - Custom Artwork
 - unique mechanics
 - Custom Musical Scores